stratza/spindlex/CONTRIBUTING.md

 ### Contributor License Agreement

-By contributing to Spindle, you agree that:
+By contributing to SpindleX, you agree that:

 1. Your contributions are your original work
 2. You have the right to submit the contributions